A Comprehensive Guide to Your First Powerlifting Meet

 Record and assess

 Record your training lifts and consider hiring a coach with judging experience to provide video feedback, particularly with squat depth and deadlift lockout.
-This external perspective can improve confidence and increase the likelihood of successful attempts.
+This expert perspective can improve confidence and increase the likelihood of successful attempts.

-Preparation
+final meet Preparation

 Taper effectively and rehearse